clarencesham/kasten-argocd/readme.md

         - -c
         - |
           #!/bin/bash
-          # Oh no !!
-I forgot to the "where species in ${SPECIES}" clause in the delete command :(
+          # This time, I remember to put the "where species in ${SPECIES}" clause in the delete command :)
           mysql -h mysql -p\${MYSQL_ROOT_PASSWORD} -uroot -Bse "delete from test.pets where species in \${SPECIES}"
         env:
         - name: MYSQL_ROOT_PASSWORD